 Participants in the field experiment received a frequent-buyer card similar to the ones displayed in the figure below.
 Participants were randomly assigned to one of two conditions.
 In the accumulated-progress condition, participants received a card to which a sushi-shaped stamp was added from left to right for each purchase (Card A in the figure).
 Thus, participants in this condition were provoked to direct their visual attention to the number of completed stamps.
 The text on the card indicated that customers would get a sushi stamp per every lunch meal and would be eligible for a free lunch meal once they received 10 stamps.
 In the remaining-progress condition, participants received a card with 10 printed sushi pictures already included (Card B in the figure).
 A punch was used to remove one picture from left to right for each purchase.
 In this condition, the participants were provoked to direct their visual attention to the number of remaining slots.
-The instructions on the card stated that a slot would be removed per every lunch meal purchased and that customers would be eligible for a free lunch meal purchased and that customers would be eligible for a free lunch meal number of remaining slots.
-The instructions on the card stated that a slot would be removed per every lunch meal purchased and that customers would be eligible for a free lunch meal number of remaining slots.
+The instructions on the card stated that a slot would be removed per every lunch meal purchased and that customers would be eligible for a free lunch meal after all 10 sushi pictures were removed.